jacksight/xina520_official_jailbreak/FIXES.md

 # The v1.1.7.1 XinaA15 app states that ["your jailbreak enironment is lower than the latest version 1.1.7"](https://user-images.githubusercontent.com/73033672/221590481-c5a0cf9a-6123-498c-b69c-35c8910e6528.PNG)
 This happens when you're updating from versions lower than 1.1.7/latest, and because of that it'll state that you need to reinstall the environment.
 - **Enable `Reinstall the jailbreak environment` and re-jailbreak**: Open XinaA15 → Tap the Gear icon (Settings) → Toggle `Reinstall the jailbreak environment` → Exit back to the main page → Tap "OpenJailbreak" or "Re-Jailbreak"

+# After installing a tweak that worked on a previous version of XinaA15, it freezes my phone after using it!
+This is a rare occurence that can happen with tweaks like BigSurCenter and CCSupport.
+- **Enable Safe Mode and Uninstall Your Tweak**: Reboot → Open XinaA15 → Tap `OpenJailbreak` → Tap `Cancel` to enter Safe Mode → Uninstall your tweak → Tap `ldrestart` in the XinaA15 app to exit out of safe mode.
+- **Reinstall the jailbreak environment**: Reboot → Open XinaA15 → Tap the gear icon (Settings) and enable `Reinstall the jailbreak environment` → Tap `OpenJailbreak` → Tap `OK` after it finished.